The Paradigm Shift: Album title and packaging

 The standard edition of the album features 11 new tracks, while the deluxe edition contains an additional two tracks and a bonus DVD documenting the return of co-founding guitarist Brian "Head" Welch.

 A special edition of the album was released on July 22, 2014, as The Paradigm Shift: World Tour Edition.
 It contains brand new studio and live recordings.
 The first new track, "Hater", was released as a single on June 19.

 Reception

 Critical reception

-The Paradigm Shift has received generally positive reviews.
-Metacritic scores the album with a rating of 65, indicating "generally favorable reviews".

 Max Barrett of Rock Sound wrote the album was "a completely different monster to its predecessor, and for all the right reasons" in his favorable review of album.
 AllMusic stated the album "shows the kind of creativity and inventiveness that ... helped to make them an influential force in heavy music."

 PopMatters gave the album a mixed review, stating that the album "may not quite be Korn's best album ever, but The Paradigm Shift is Korn's best album since Untouchables and metal fans could do a lot worse than that".